kozec/sc-controller/docs/actions.md

   Note that 'button2' is always optional.

-### mouse([axis] [, speed = 1, acceleration = 0 ])
+### mouse(axis [, speed = 1, acceleration = 0 ])
 Controls mouse movement or scroll wheel.

 - For stick, lets cursor or mouse wheel to be controlled by stick tilt.
 - For pad, does same thing as 'trackball'.
 You can set pad to move mouse only in one axis using this.
-- For gyroscope, controls mouse with changes in controller pitch and roll.
+- For gyroscope, controls mouse with changes in controller pitch and roll/yaw.
-  Both X and Y mouse axis is controller and 'axis' parameter is ignored.
+  Axis parameter should be either YAW or ROLL (constants) and decides which gyroscope axis controls X mouse axis.
 - For wheel controlled by pad, emulates finger scroll.
 - For button, pressing button maps to single movement over mouse axis or single step on scroll wheel.

+### gyro(axis1, [axis2, [axis3, [speed ]]])
+Maps *changes* in gyroscope pitch, yaw and roll movement into movements of gamepad stick.
+Can be used to map gyroscope to camera when camera can be controlled only with analog stick.

+### gyroabs(axis1, [axis2, [axis3, [speed ]]])
+Maps absolute gyroscope pitch, yaw and roll movement into movements of gamepad stick.
+Can bee used ot map gyroscope to movement stick or to use controller as racing wheel.

 ### trackpad([ speed = 1 ])